federica01freddy/Completed-Projects/README.md

 ## Interactive Graphics
 ### Homework 1
-Implementation of basic tasks in computer graphics, such as rendering a scene, shadowing, variable lighting INSERIRE IL PDF
+Implementation of basic tasks in computer graphics, such as rendering a scene, shadowing, variable lighting.
 ### Homework 2
-Implementation of animations with WebGL CAMBIARE NOME AL PDF TASK
+Implementation of animations with WebGL.
 ### Project
 We developed the game "Down the Veins!".
 The name is inspired by the situation about the Covid-19 pandemic and the game wants to reproduce the inside of the human veins when the vaccine is inoculated: we imagine a micro-doctor who wanders around veins to pick up masks, hand sanitizers and vaccine doses to fight the enemy, the SARS-CoV-2 virus.